NRS 202.595 is the Nevada law that makes it a crime to recklessly endanger others’ safety. The statute states:

 - up to 6 months in jail

 No matter what kind of criminal case you’re facing in Nevada, it may be possible for us to persuade the state to lower your charges to something more minor or to dismiss them altogether.
-Call our Las Vegas criminal defense lawyers for a free consultation today.
+Call our Las Vegas criminal defense lawyers for a consultation today.

 Also see our article on failure to register a drone.